 If you want to use Exchange journaling but don’t want to use up valuable on-premises storage, there are cloud-based options.

-If you’re currently using Exchange Server, for example, you might want to consider switching to Exchange Online, which is totally cloud-based and has Microsoft’s built-in disaster recovery capabilities.
+If you’re currently using Exchange Server, consider switching to Exchange Online, which is cloud-based and has Microsoft’s built-in disaster recovery capabilities.

 The Advantages of Exchange Journaling